Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 LOUISIANA: WESTERN SETTLEMENTS

-At least three members of the family emigrated to Louisiana from Haiti via Cuba or Jamaica in the early 1800s, but only one of them created a lasting line of the family in the Bayou State:
+At least three members of the family emigrated to Louisiana from Haiti via Cuba or Jamaica in the early 1800s, but only one of them created a lasting family line in the Bayou State:

 Louis-Joseph Rousseau de Villejoin and his younger siblings, Marie-Joséphine, wife of ____ Sallée, and Grégoire-Michel, still a bachelor, settled not in New Orleans with the great majority of the St.-Domingue refugees of 1809 but chose to go the western prairies, where Grégoire-Michel soon married.
 Louis-Joseph, called Joseph, probably did not marry.

-Descendants of Grégoire-Michel ROUSSEAU de VILLEJOIN (1777-1847; Gabriel, Gabriel de Villejoin)
+Descendants of Grégoire-Michel ROUSSEAU de VILLEJOIN (1777-1847; Gabriel, fils, Gabriel de Villejoin)

-Grégoire-Michel, son of Gabriel-Michel Rousseau de Villejoin and Anne-Félicité Reynaud of Cayes du Fond, St.-Domingue, today's Haiti, was born at Cayes de Fond in June 1777, the son of a well-to-do planter and military officer.
+Grégoire-Michel, son of Gabriel-Michel Rousseau de Villejoin and Anne-Félicité Reynaud of Cayes du Fond, French St.-Domingue, was born there in June 1777, the son of a well-to-do planter and military officer.
 Grégoire-Michel was a teenager when the Haitian slave revolt broke out in the early 1790s.
 He and his family fled to Cuba or Jamaica probably in the late 1790s or early 1800s to escape the violence in Haiti.
-Grégoire and two of his older siblings were among the thousands of Haitian refugees whom the Spanish deported to New Orleans in 1809; he would have been 32 years old that year and was still a bachelor.
+Grégoire and two of his older siblings were among the thousands of Haitian refugees whom the Spanish deported to New Orleans in 1809; he would have been age 32 that year and was still a bachelor.
 In Louisiana, he used his family's seigneurial name, not its surname Rousseau, as he probably had done in Haiti; but he did not use the noble de; he was simply Grégoire Villejoin, a reflection, perhaps, of his residence now in a republic, not a royal colony.
-He married Marguerite, daughter of French Creole Jean Baptiste Jeannot of Carencro, at the St. Martinville church, St. Martin Parish, in July 1812; Marguerite's mother was an Hébert; Grégoire was 35 years old at the time of the wedding.
+At age 35, he married Marguerite, daughter of Jean Baptiste Jeannot and his Acadian wife Madeleine Hébert of Carencro, at the St. Martinville church, St. Martin Parish, in July 1812.
 They settled at Côte Gelée, which became part of Lafayette Parish in the early 1820s.
 Their daughters married into the Istre and LaFosse families, and perhaps into the Miller family as well.
 Like his noble ancestors, Grégoire must have been a shaker and a mover in his community; he served as the first sheriff of Lafayette Parish in the 1820s.
-A succession record in his name was filed at the Vermilionville courthouse, Lafayette Parish, in August 1833.
-He died at New Orleans in May 1847; he was 69 years old.
+A succession in his name, not post-mortem, was filed at the Vermilionville courthouse, Lafayette Parish, in August 1833.
+He died at New Orleans in May 1847, age 69.
 Only his older son seems to have created a family of his own, but the line survived on the western prairies.

 1

-Older son Prosper, born probably at Côte Gelée in May 1813, married French Creole Clementine LaFosse.
+Older son Prosper, born probably at Côte Gelée in May 1813, married French Creole Clémentine LaFosse, place and date unrecorded.
 They settled probably near Carencro.
 Their son Prosper, fils was born in May 1854.
 They also had an older son named Joseph Alcide.
-Their daughter married into the Caruthers or Credeur family.
+Their daughter married into the Caruthers or Credeur and Cormier families.

-Joseph Alcide married Adeline, daughter of fellow Acadian Jean Baptiste Lejeune, in a civil ceremony in St. Landry Parish in August 1860, and sanctified the marriage at the Church Point church, then in St. Landry but now in Acadia Parish, in July 1867.
+Joseph Alcide married Adeline, daughter of fellow Acadians Jean Baptiste Lejeune, fils and Adeline Hébert, in a civil ceremony in St. Landry Parish in August 1860, and sanctified the marriage at the Church Point church, then in St. Landry but now in Acadia Parish, in July 1867.
 They settled probably near Church Point.
 Their son Émile was born in September 1861.

 2